sakethc4/Saketh-Portfolio/README.md

 I deployed my website on vercel feel free to visit!
 Still fixing bugs on the site and the 3d models take a second to render.
+Very much in progress and still needs lots of formatting changes.
 Website: https://saketh-portfolio.vercel.app/

 # React + Vite